subframe7536/vscode-custom-ui-style/README.md

 ### External Resources (CSS or JS File)

-From v0.4.2, the extension supports loading external CSS or JS file from local file or remote URL.
-This operation may introduce security issue or runtime crash, use it with caution!
+Starting from v0.4.2, you can load external CSS and JavaScript files from local or remote URLs.

+> [!caution]
+> Loading external resources can introduce security risks or cause runtime crashes.
+Use this feature with caution.

-All resources will be applied in editor instead of webview.
+- All resources are applied to the editor, not webviews.

-All resources will be fetched, merged and persist according to resource type during reload, so there is no watcher support.
+- Resources are fetched and merged during reload.
+Live-watching of files is not supported.

 ```jsonc
 {